Great Depression in Canada: Social Credit in office

 Once in office in Alberta, Aberhart gave a high priority to balancing the provincial budget.
 He reduced expenditures and increased the sales tax and the income tax.
 The poor and unemployed got nothing.
 The $25 monthly social dividend never arrived, as Aberhart decided nothing could be done until the province's financial system was changed, and 1936 Alberta defaulted on its bonds.
-He did pass a Debt Adjustment Act that cancelled all the interest on mortgages since 1932 and limited all interest rates on mortgages to 5%, in line with similar laws passed by other provinces.
+He did pass the Debt Adjustment Act that cancelled all the interest on mortgages since 1932 and limited all interest rates on mortgages to 5%, in line with similar laws passed by other provinces.
 In 1937 backbenchers passed a radical banking law that was disallowed by the national government (banking was a federal responsibility).
 Efforts to control the press were also disallowed.
 The party was authoritarian and tried to exert detailed control over its officeholders; those who rebelled were purged or removed from office by the new device of recall elections.
 Although Aberhart was hostile to banks and newspapers, he was basically in favour of capitalism and did not support socialist policies as did the Cooperative Commonwealth Federation (CCF) in Saskatchewan.

 By 1938 the Social Credit government abandoned its notions about the $25 payouts, but its inability to break with UFA policies led to disillusionment and heavy defections from the party.
 Aberhart's government was re-elected in the 1940 election, carrying 43% of the vote.
 The prosperity of the Second World War relieved the economic fears and hatreds that had fuelled farmer unrest.
 Aberhart died in 1943, and was succeeded as Premier by his student at the Prophetic Bible Institute and lifelong close disciple, Ernest C. Manning (1908–1996).

 The Social Credit party, now firmly on the right, governed Alberta until 1968 under Manning.